moxystudio/rfcs-oss/rfcs/0009-abstraction-layer-for-mobile-error-tracking.md

 }
 ```

 However we might decide to use another error tracking solution later, e.g. [Firebase Crashlytics](https://firebase.google.com/products/crashlytics).
-By doing so we would need to go through all our codebase and change all Sentry's methods to their Crashlytics' counterparts, which would be an unnecessary work.
+By doing so we would need to go through all our codebase and change all Sentry's methods to their Crashlytics' counterparts, which would becumbersome and time consuming work.

 ```js
 try {